AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 -   None: The instance does not take up capacity of a private pool to start up.

 This parameter is empty by default.

+In the following scenarios, the PrivatePoolOptions.MatchCriteria parameter can only be set to `None` or left empty:

+-   The instance is a preemptible instance.
+-   The instance is in the classic network.
+-   The instance is created on a dedicated host.

 **Note:** This parameter is in invitational preview.
 For more information, submit a ticket. |
 |PrivatePoolOptions.Id|String|No|eap-bp67acfmxazb4\*\*\*\*|The ID of the private pool.
 The value of this parameter indicates the ID of the elasticity assurance or capacity reservation that generates the private pool.